JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/data.rst

 Implicit Conversion
 ===================

 Some data types can be *implicitly* converted to other data types, the conversion happens at the socket level.
-Thus, it is noted that some sockets accepts more than one data type.
+Thus, it is noted that some sockets accept more than one data type.
 For instance, it is possible to connect Integers, Floats and Booleans together because all of which are numbers and can be implicitly converted to each other.

 .. note::
     A boolean when converted to a number is ``1`` if ``True`` and ``0`` if ``False``.
 Moreover, a number when converted to boolean is ``True`` if it is non zero and ``False`` if zero.
 Floats are floored when converted into integers, so ``1.5`` becomes ``1`` and ``2.7`` becomes ``2``.